Caesars to acquire betting and gambling company William Hill

 Last year, William Hill acquired Swedish online gaming group Mr Green for £242 million as part of its strategy to diversify globally while considerably growing its European footprint.

-Caesars Entertainment is offering to acquire each of the William Hill’s shares at 272 pence, which is a premium of nearly 57.6% to the closing price of the latter’s share of 172.55 pence on 1 September 2020.
+Caesars Entertainment is offering to acquire each of William Hill’s shares at 272 pence, which is a premium of nearly 57.6% to the closing price of the latter’s share of 172.55 pence on 1 September 2020.

 Roger Devlin – Chairman of William Hill said: “The William Hill Board believes this is the best option for William Hill at an attractive price for shareholders.